robertopreste/vcfpy/README.rst

 What's the State?
 -----------------

-VCFPy is the result of two full days of development plus some maintenance work later now (right now).
+VCFPy is used in a number of daily work projects at the Core Unit for Bioinformatics at the Berlin Institute of Health.
-I'm using it in several projects but it is not as battle-tested as PyVCF.
+So far, we have not encountered any major problems.

 Why Python 3 Only?
 ------------------